canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 -  Validation sets

    If a model includes a [validation set](https://snapcraft.io/docs/validation-sets) that constrains any snaps in the model to specific revisions, an offline remodel requires that either the correct revision of the snap is provided with the `--snap` flag, or it must already be installed.
-An offline remodel will fail if the remodelling process cannot find a revision that is required by any of the new model’s validation sets.
+An offline remodel will fail if the remodeling process cannot find a revision that is required by any of the new model’s validation sets.